JuCanavans/Advice-Generator-Api/README.md

 </div>

 ## 🌐 Website
-Visit the [Advice Generator](https://advice-generator-api-five.vercel.app/) to explore the live site.
+Visit the [Phrase Generator](https://advice-generator-api-five.vercel.app/) to explore the live site.

 Visit the [Front-end Mentor](https://www.frontendmentor.io/) to explore the live site.